lives-group/pegwfgen/README.md

 ### Generating ill-typed PEGs (Experimental)

-This version contains two new functions to generate ill-typed PEGs (PEGs that may loop) Some non-terminals may be intentionally made ill-type, those have their respective types define as the symbol 'ill-typed instead of having an actual type.
+This version contains two new functions to generate ill-typed PEGs (PEGs that may loop).
+Some non-terminals may be intentionally made ill-type, those have their respective types define as the symbol 'ill-typed instead of having an actual type.